-The spacious interior of the FTS800 Crew features two / three bunks beds for the kids or other guests.
+Available in a family floorplan, this configuration features two/three bunks beds for the kids or other guests.
 Bunks are fitted in conjunction with the electric lift up bed over the lounge, which gives ample dining room for everyone.

 SLRV are proud partners with Mastervolt – the world leaders in Lithium battery systems.
 The MLI Ultra series is designed to enjoy all the best properties of Lithium Ion technology in the harshest conditions.
 These high-performance batteries are ideal for running heavy loads for long periods and short charge times.
-The battery actually communicates with the charging system, ensuring safety and performance is maximised at all times.
+The battery communicates with the charging system via the MasterBus network, ensuring safety and performance is maximised at all times.
 With up to 70% saving in space and weight, these are the ideal choice for any expedition vehicle.

 Multiple charging sources are crucial for any expedition vehicles power system.
-Solar cells play an important role in keeping your system charged when no other source is available.
-A good array of panels will, in fact, keep the basic appliances in the FTS800 running self sufficiently – given a decent ray of sunshine.
+Solar cells play an essential role in keeping your system charged when no other source is available.
+A good array of panels will, in fact, keep the necessary appliances in the Commander running self sufficiently – given a decent ray of sunshine.